Skip to Content

 Some recipes for chamomile hair-lightening sprays contain lemon juice or apple cider vinegar.
 While these are natural lighteners, they can damage your hair when used incorrectly!

-Be aware that chamomile can cause allergic reactions in rare cases.
+Chamomile can cause allergic reactions in rare cases.
 There’s also a lack of study on the long-term effects of chamomile on the skin.

 Do You Need Sunlight for Lightening Hair with Chamomile?